 with a strong historic aura.
 The wood and tin clad spire rises

-its narrow Gothic Revival style.
+narrow Gothic Revival style.
 Built into the hillside on solid

 granite, both the bricks and granite used in construction were

-from the old Austin quarry and brickyard that flourished
+from the old Austin quarry and brickyard that flourished in

-interior retains many early features including grained pews, Gothic
+retains many early features including grained pews, Gothic

 confessionals, and a decoratively painted nine rank Henry

 C. Kilgen pipe organ in a Gothic case.
 In 1939 the parish

 hired Rafael Jolly to paint murals for the interior, and the

 vibrantly colored scenes of events in the lives of Christ

-and St. Augustine are today the building's artistic
+and St. Augustine are today the building's artistic highlight.

 Augustineís will eventually house a cultural and arts center

 docent tours, local art shows, music presentations, and permanent

-collections and exhibits of Austin and central
+collections and exhibits of Austin and central Nevada.

-The main level of the church with its twenty four foot ceiling lends
+main level of the church with its twenty four foot ceiling lends

 itself to all types of performances and assemblies.
 Pews can

 accommodate over two hundred persons, and the former altar area

 is on a stage-sized platform.
 A sacristy off the platform is

 ideal as a staging/dressing room.
 The church has two very large

 rooms on the lower level with a bank of floor to ceiling windows

 facing south.
-The rooms are suitable for
+The rooms are suitable for classes, workshops,

-Places, the Nevada Register of Historic Places and is a 501(c)3
+the Nevada Register of Historic Places and is a 501(c)3 nonprofit